Goodly/TextThresherTester/README.md

 You will need to create a new account in Pybossa.
 A default admin 'nick' is set up for TextThresher.

+Use `docker-compose stop` to stop the containers.
+Enter `exit` in each terminal window.
+(Some may need more than one `exit` to unwind.)
-Use `docker-compose stop` to stop the containers or `docker-compose down` to both stop and remove the containers.
+Use `docker-compose down` to both stop and remove the containers.
+THIS DISCARDS THE TEXTTHRESHER and PYBOSSA DATABASES!

 ## Docker Toolbox notes